Big Game Season Structure

 I would love to see options A5/R5 or even 6.
 There are several factors that have led us to this point of needing to get rid of OTC elk hunts.
 The population of residents has greatly increased the last few years.
 As more units have been turned into draw units, the remaining OTC units have gotten an enormous amount of pressure.
 Colorado needs to follow suit with other Western states and start prioritizing the residents for hunts.
 Anyone who hunts or has hunted OTC tags knows how crazy they are and what a poor experience most of them have become.
 This combined with the coming wolf predation, CPW needs to be looking at a longer term picture and not be reactive.
 Tag allocations need to shifted in line to be closer to other Western states.
 Stop making it about numbers, make it about the animals and having a quality experience.

-Skeeter Jones 5 months ago
+Skeeter Jones about 1 year ago

 A6 and A2.
 R6